-We have collected data on the universe of football players playing in 14 European top leagues since 1980.
-The countries include Austria, Belgium, Denmark, England, France, Germany, Greece, Italy, Netherlands, Norway, Portugal, Spain, Sweden, and Switzerland.
-This set of countries includes all the top football countries in Western Europe according to the official UEFA rankings.
-The data has been collected from various online resources and from data provided directly by national leagues.13 Our data include name, nationality, and date of birth of each player in each club of the first leagues in all 14 countries from 1980 to present.
-The data therefore allow us to trace mobility patterns of players.
+We have collected data on the universe of first-league football players and first-league clubs in 14 European countries since 1980.
+The countries are Austria, Belgium, Denmark, England, France, Germany, Greece, Italy, Netherlands, Norway, Portugal, Spain, Sweden, and Switzerland.
+This sample of countries includes all the top football leagues in Western Europe according to the official UEFA rankings.
+The data has been collected from online resources and from data provided directly by national leagues.